 There are textbook fees, however, these are not marked up and the actual cost is the cost that students pay.
 Additionally, Rhodes is moving to e-texts to save students hundreds of dollars.

 No. As a private college located in downtown Vancouver, we do not supply student housing.
 However, we do have an active community and are happy to assist you in finding accommodations.

 There are four semesters each year (Spring, Summer, Fall and Winter) and each semester is 12 weeks long.
 There is a summer break and winter break for all students.
 Additionally, between the Spring and Summer semesters, and again between the Fall and Winter semesters, the college runs a guided career exploration, and preparation week.
 Participation in these special sessions is mandatory for diploma students.

 Yes, classes run year-round.
 The classes being offered vary each semester.

 Rhodes Wellness College is committed to enrolling students who both meet all of our program admission criteria and who are likely to succeed in meeting their educational and career goals.
 Students must meet the following criteria to be admitted to Rhodes Wellness College:

 - Age of majority or obtained parental/guardian consent.

 - Must submit a resume with three references.

-- A minimum Grade 12 English level – demonstrated by a written personal statement and a one-on-one screening interview.
+- A minimum Grade 12 English level – or equivalent.

 - A copy of the international study permit/student visa, if applicable